segmentio/segment-docs/guides/usage-and-billing/cancelation-final-bill.md

 title: "How do I change my plan?"
 ---

-If you already have a Segment workspace, you can change which plan your workspace is on by navigating to the “Usage & Billing” menu, then finding the “Plans” page.
-You can select your new plan on the “Plans” page.
+If you already have a Segment workspace, you can change which plan your workspace is on by navigating to the "Usage & Billing" menu, then finding the "Plans" page.
+You can select your new plan on the "Plans" page.

 _If you cancel or downgrade your workspace within your 2-week trial period, you will not incur any charges._